 Sometimes they have good news.
 “You’re Cancer free!”
 Sometimes the news is rather bleak but has to be given.
 We try and use words to help people heal when we cannot physically touch them.

 No one has to go to theology school to be a servant.
 No one has to become ordained to become a servant.
+No one needs the title of nurse or doctor to comfort a loved one in need or an elderly person sitting alone daily.
 None of us need to put on a suit and tie or stand on a platform to be used by the Creator of ALL.
+Of course, we can minister from a pulpit or podium, but we can speak those words to someone in an alley, the streets, or a store.
 A person wiping a tear and holding the hand of someone who just received terrible news does not need to know who all the players are in the Bible, nor do they need to act holier than thou.

 Every day, in any place of employment, you and I can be servants of the Holy One.
 It doesn’t take much to cook a meal for someone sick, cut their hair, or read to them.
 It doesn’t take much to send a care package or a card to a lonely widow.
 Jesus/Yeshua could have skipped washing the disciple’s dirty feet.
 He could have skipped a journey to see a woman at a well and had bigger crowds that day and more miracles.
 He could have skipped two men demonized at a graveyard, but he didn’t.
 They were as important as the High priest who wanted to talk to him in hushed tones after dark.